TJBachorz/TJBachorz/README.md

                                             👉 Greetings, fellow nerds!
 I'm TJ! 👋 👀
 I'm a full-stack software engineer with a background in film production and beer brewing operations, located in Colorado's Denver Metro area.
 I love learning new technologies and applying them to new problems.
 When I'm not programming I can often be found practicing Brazilian Jiu-Jitsu, PC gaming, or going on a scenic hike.

-Recent Software Engineering Projects:
+Software Engineering Projects:

-ABC Data Logger - Frontend | Backend | Demo
+ABC Data Logger - (Frontend | Backend | Demo)

-Designed a mobile app that efficiently logs and graphs behavioral data for behavioral therapists and clients.
-Harnessed React Native Navigation library to create an intuitive UI and engaging user experience.
-Facilitated account linking to centralize and manage data using carefully planned ORMs.
-Implemented Python/Django backend to persist JWT-authenticated user data and make speedy HTTP requests.
-Engineered the application to function on both iOS and Android devices in preparation of iOS and Google Play Store releases.
+  Families of children with developmental disabilities have a silent daily struggle that only gets more difficult when they have to log data during times when therapists are not present.
+The ABC Data Logger is a mobile app created using React Native with a Python/Django backend that seeks to make this data logging quick and efficient.
+Users can create cases and file incident reports for a specific child or client.
+Parents can also link their accounts with spouses, therapists, and caretakers so that everyone involved with caring for the child can log data, all in the same place.

 Contact me: